 - Connecting with Campaign Monitor

 - Jobs, Assets & Service Management

 - Quoting & Selling

-Connecting Tall Emu to WooCommerce lets you automatically sync orders from your online store into CRM.
+Connecting Tall Emu CRM to WooCommerce lets you automatically sync orders from your online store into CRM.

 As a pre-requisite: it’s important that every product within WooCommerce has a unique SKU for mapping data cleanly back into CRM – this needs to be confirmed before the connection is established.

 Get your API details from WordPress